tgarg-splunk/splunk-operator/docs/PremiumApps.md

 When installing Enterprise Security in a Search Head Cluster, the Operator will stage ES and all associated DAs and SAs to the Deployer's etc/shcluster/apps directory, and will then push the apps to the Search Head Cluster members.
 This allows for an admin to [manage Enterprise Security through the deployer](https://docs.splunk.com/Documentation/ES/6.6.2/Install/InstallEnterpriseSecuritySHC#Managing_configuration_changes_in_a_search_head_cluster).

 #### Indexer Cluster
-When installing ES on an indexer cluster the Splunk Operator will utilize the Cluster Manager to generate and distribute the [Splunk_TA_ForIndexers](https://docs.splunk.com/Documentation/ES/latest/Install/InstallTechnologyAdd-ons#Create_the_Splunk_TA_ForIndexers_and_manage_deployment_manually) app to the indexer cluster members.
-This TA contains indexes, props, and transforms configurations that are necessary for the indexers.
+When installing ES in an indexer clustering environment through the Splunk Operator it is necessary to deploy the supplemental [Splunk_TA_ForIndexers](https://docs.splunk.com/Documentation/ES/latest/Install/InstallTechnologyAdd-ons#Create_the_Splunk_TA_ForIndexers_and_manage_deployment_manually) app from the ES package to the indexer cluster members.
+This can be achieved using the AppFramework appSources scope of "cluster".

 ### How to Install Enterprise Security using the Splunk Operator